 The Tensei manages to provide impressive feel and stability considering the fact its light as a feather.
 This shaft is a good choice for players with a middle of the road swing speed who are looking to increase their trajectory while reducing spin.
 It’s available in regular and light flex.

 The Green NV shaft from Aldila is a bit heavier than it’s blue brother.
-This shaft is designed for those of us with high swing speed, and it provides increased control thanks to its higher bend profile.
+This shaft is designed for golfers with high swing speed.
+You can expect increased control thanks to its higher bend profile.
 If you’re looking for a low-launch, low-spin shaft, the Green NV is one you’ll want to check out.
 This shaft is only available in stiff.

-The Cobra King F8 is priced on the lower end of the spectrum as far as professional quality clubs go.
+The Cobra F8 Driver is priced on the lower end of the spectrum as far as professional quality clubs go.
 You’ll be able to bring home your own for a retail price of $400.
-You may be able to snag a deal on the used market, as most F8’s seem to be selling in the low $200 range.
+You may be able to snag a deal on the used market.
+Most Cobra F8 Driver’s seem to be selling in the low $200 range.

-What Other Golfers Think of the Cobra King F8
+What Other Golfers Think of the Cobra F8 Driver

-I took a long, hard look at what other players had to say in their review of the F8, and wasn’t too surprised by what I found.
+I took a long, hard look at what other players had to say in their review of the Cobra F8 Driver.
+The findings were not too surprising.
 The overwhelming majority of golfers who’ve switched to the King F8 absolutely love their new driver.
 Here’s an idea of what some other players have to say about this club.

-The Cobra King F8 has made quite a splash, and it’s quickly becoming a favorite of many golfers across the globe.
-You may find that the King F8 is a great fit for your game, but even if that’s the case, it’s always good to try as many clubs as you can get your hands on.
+The Cobra F8 Driver has made quite a splash, and it’s quickly becoming a favorite of many golfers across the globe.
+You may find that the King F8 is a great fit for your game.
+Regardless, it’s always good to try as many clubs as you can get your hands on.
 These three are popular alternatives to the F8.

 Better Player: Titleist 917 D3

-Titleist took a beating after the release of their 915 series driver, which had all of the sound and feedback of a heavy book being dropped on the floor.
-With the 917, they have created a highly adaptable driver that provides the satisfying crack we’ve come to expect from Titleist drivers.
+Titleist took a beating after the release of their 915 series driver.
+It was known for the sound and feedback of a heavy book dropped on the floor.
+With the 917, Titleist created a highly adaptable driver that provides the satisfying crack we’ve come to expect.

-For a better player driver, the 917 D3 is on the forgiving side, thanks in part to its SureFit CG weighting system that allows you to choose between different weights located at the back of the sole.
+For a better player driver, the 917 D3 is on the forgiving side.
+Thanks in part to its SureFit CG weighting system the D3 allows you to choose between different weights located at the back of the sole.
 These weights can help promote a fade or a draw depending on how they’re positioned inside the club head.

-The 917 D3 makes a good choice for the low handicapper who is feeling confident enough to stray away from a more forgiving driver.
+The 917 D3 makes a good choice for the low handicapper with confidence off the tee.
 Now that the Titleist 917 series price has dropped from $500 to $399.99 it is a solid club to pick up.
 This link is where you can pick up the Titleist 917 D3.

 Game Improvement: Ping G400 Max